Dallas/Fort Worth BLUES ARTISTS

 Here are just a few of the fine Texas blues bands and artists that call DFW home.
 All photos and interviews are copyright Don O.

 The top of the heap has to be Anson Funderburgh and the Rockets.
 This band has won 9 W.C.
 Handy blues awards during the years with Sam Myers, including the 2004 award for Traditional Blues Album of the Year.
-They have 8 albums in print on Blacktop Records and a very nice video in the American Blues series.
+They have 8 albums on Blacktop Records and a very nice video in the American Blues series.
 Until recently, they spent most of their time on the road (270 dates a year), taking Texas blues to the world.
-Their latest CD, Which Way is Texas, was released in July 2003 on Bullseye Blues and charted #1 on the Living Blues Radio poll in September 2003.
 A photo of Anson appeared on the cover of the 1998 Northeast Tarrant County phone book!!
-Sam Myers' recent death, after a long battle with throat cancer, left the future of the band up in the air for awhile.
-Anson and his wife Renee also recently celebrated the birth of their second child.
-Anson currently works occasionally with a group he's calling Anson and Friends and helps produce CDs for other artists.
-Anson also did some summer festival shows with James Harman in 2008.
+Sam Myers' death in 2006 after a long battle with throat cancer left the future of the band up in the air for awhile.
+Anson currently works occasionally and helps produce CDs for other artists.
+Anson occasionally tours as guitarist with James Harman, Mark Hummel, Eric Lindell, or Big Joe Maher.
+In 2012 he appeared at the Montreaux Jazz Festival in Switzerland.
+He has also appeared as guitarist on recent releases by the Ruff Kutt Blues Band, Four Jacks, and Eric Lindell.

 phone book cover